IActivePacketSource

 PriorityShaper compound module

-This module combines a classifier, a scheduler and several traffic shapers into a single packet shaper.
-Packets are classified into one of the traffic shapers and the scheduler prioritizes among them.
+Combines a classifier, a scheduler, and several traffic shapers into a single packet shaper.
+Packets are classified into one of the traffic shapers, and the scheduler prioritizes among them.

 QueueFiller compound module